Finding a Top Financial Advisor Firm in Ohio

 MAI Capital Management

-The fee-based firm recommends that new clients open accounts with at least $500,000.
-The team includes certified financial planners (CFPs), certified public accountants (CPAs), chartered financial analysts (CFAs), chartered retirement planning counselors (CRPCs) and chartered life underwriters (CLUs), among a few other certifications.
+The fee-only firm recommends that new clients open accounts with at least $500,000, though it may accept clients with less than that.
+The team includes certified financial planners (CFPs), certified public accountants (CPAs) and chartered financial analysts (CFAs), among a few other certifications.

 MAI Capital Management Background

 MAI Capital Management was originally established as Investment Advisors International, Inc. in 1973.
-After a number of acquisitions and mergers, the firm was renamed as MAI Capital Management in 2014.
-The firm's primary owner is Richard Buoncore, a managing partner at the firm.
+After a number of acquisitions and mergers, the firm was renamed as MAI Capital Management.
+The principal owner is MAI Capital Holdings, a subsidiary of Galway Insurance Holdings.

 MAI offers general investment management for investors who don’t have a specific objective in mind.
 For those that do, the following goals-based services are available: